tweedge/ru-ok/README.md

 So there is measurably higher availability for several target sites within Russia's borders, but unless traffic from known RIPE Atlas probes is also filtered (unlikely), Russia is still facing substantial outages in the face of hacktivism.

 The most recent uptime statistics for each site (binned by sector) are also available in [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md), and you can use this to see which sites have the most interesting availability characteristics at-a-glance.
 For example, the Kremlin site has been quoted as offline by many people on Reddit and Twitter.
-From my scanning, we can clearly see that while `kremlin.ru` often appears 'down' internationally, it has near-normal (80%+) availability within Russia - a stark difference.
+From my scanning, we can clearly see that while `kremlin.ru` may appear 'down' internationally, it has near-normal (80%+) availability within Russia - a stark difference.

 ## Why?

 This is a phenomenally interesting time to be working in cybersecurity - we are seeing hacktivism sanctioned and employed directly in international conflicts for the first time.
-All cybersecurity professionals should be paying attention to this, and I want to find out as much as possible about the *results* of Ukraine's committment to hacktivism during this conflict.
+All cybersecurity professionals should be paying attention to this - while "cyberwar" is not the forefront of conflict in the sense that it's costing lives on either side of the battlefield, the disruptions and defender-chaos that Ukraine has caused through its rallying is going to be a blueprint for hacktivism's role in future global conflicts.
+I want to find out as much as possible about the *results* of Ukraine's committment to hacktivism during this conflict, as this is the only time that data such as this can be collected - while it happens.

 ## Problems with Existing Measurements